Xerophayze/XeroFlow/README.md

    - The node editor has been expanded with several advanced nodes, including:
      - **Interactive Chat Node**: Incorporates database search functionality through the `/doc` command, allowing users to query documents directly within the chat.
      - **Long-Form Content Creation Mode**: Designed to generate long-form content such as stories, manuals, blog posts, etc. An example in the database includes a 90,000-word sci-fi story with 30 chapters and multiple subsections.
+   - **Mermaid Diagram Support**: The AI assistant can generate and handle Mermaid diagrams within responses, making it easier to include sequence charts, flowcharts, and more in your workflows.
    - A refined management panel consolidates various management tasks (like API endpoints, databases, document management, and node management) into a single interface with multiple tabs.

 ### 4. **API Integration**
    - The system supports integrating multiple LLM APIs by allowing users to connect and configure API endpoints.
 The interface manages multiple API keys and credentials for smooth integration with various LLM providers.
    - By using the editor, users can create workflows that leverage multiple APIs in sequence or in parallel, generating complex interactions that combine the strengths of each connected service.
-   - Common API integrations can include OpenAI, Ollama, and others that support LLM-based content generation.
+   - Common API integrations include OpenAI, Google Gemini, Ollama, Groq, and other OpenAI-compatible providers.

 ### 5. **Graphical Interface for Node Management**
    - A GUI-based node editor (built with Tkinter) is the core component of XeroFlow.
 The interface allows users to: